How zinc affects the piglet gut

 ABOUT EUROPEAN PROTEIN

 European Protein is a Danish family-owned protein producer.
-We work to promote health and productivity for animals through functional and sustainable plant proteins.
-The company was founded in 2011 and has protein factories in Denmark, Ukraine and the US.
+We promote the health and productivity of animals through lacto-fermented plant proteins for feed.
+The company was founded in 2011 and has protein factories in Denmark, Ukraine, the US, and Malaysia.

 HEAD QUARTER